Mechanizing Synthetic Tait Computability in Istari: Mechanization

 This recovers exactly the original on-paper definition of $\blue{\PITP}$.
 Notably, the situation differs from coercions in intensional proof assistants, where computation of a coercion is possible only when the underlying equality is reflexivity, a condition rarely satisfied within a large proof.
 The definition of $\kw{cast}$ plays an additional role in the development: proof obligations of the following form often arise after converting $\kw{TM}$ to $\kw{tm}$:

 \iblock{ \mrow{z : \kw{syn}} \mrow{A : \kw{TP}} \mrow{\vdash~\kw{tm}~A : \Label{U}~i} }

 This induces the familiar sub-goal $\kw{TP} = \kw{tp}$ as before.
-To enable the type-checker to not generate this goal, the opposite strategy can be used: rather than eliminating a coercion, one introduces it by imposing $\kw{cast}$ on $A$ via the $\Label{fold}$ tactic.
+In order to let the type-checker discharge this goal, the opposite strategy from \Cref{sec:istari:origami} can be used: rather than eliminating a coercion from a definition, one introduces it within a proof by imposing $\kw{cast}$ on $A$ via the $\Label{fold}$ tactic.

 \iblock{ \mrow{\Label{fold}~/\kw{cast}~z~A/.} }